-There are two subjective evaluation criteria for a classification algorithm: the comprehensibility of the results and the ease-of-use of the algorithm to non-experienced data mining users [10].
-An algorithm is considered as easy to use if it can be implemented quickly, relatively based on data miners experience with using the algorithm.
-Moreover, with regard to the algorithm configuration
+There are two subjective evaluation criteria for a classification algorithm: comprehensibility of the results and the ease-of-use of the algorithm[10].
+While the ease-of-use of an algorithm concerns the data miners, the comprehensibility of algorithm's results mainly concerns' the stakeholders.